bepu/bepuphysics2/Documentation/StabilityTips.md

 # Simulation Quality and Stability Tips

-*This is an early work in progress.
-More will show up over time as I remember to write them down.*

 ## Constraint Stabilization
 If you are observing ununsual oscillations, bouncing, or outright explosions, constraints are likely related.